JetBoom/retroteamplay/readme.md

 </p>

 # Retro Team Play
+> [!NOTE]

-**Note:** this original version is *very* old and development has stopped over a decade ago.
+> This original version is *very* old and development has stopped over a decade ago.
 You're much better off finding and joining existing servers on the public server list.
 They have been developed for and played by fans as recently as 2024.

 * [Steam workshop post](https://steamcommunity.com/sharedfiles/filedetails/?id=192091596)